Is your business visible enough on the web?

 LinkedIn is the world’s preeminent business networking site, and for a good reason.
 LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy, from global apparel firms like Nike to independently owned local businesses.

 Crunchbase is one of the top business directory sites for growing businesses, serial entrepreneurs, and investors who make it all possible.
-At base, your Crunchbase profile is a place to disseminate accurate information about your business — including key employees and the results of past funding rounds — in a high-visibility, neutral setting.
+At base, your Crunchbase profile is a place to disseminate accurate information about your company — including key employees and the results of past funding rounds — in a high-visibility, neutral setting.
 The Crunchbase profile for trust and corporate services provider Asiaciti Trust is a great model for this “just the facts” approach.

 3. Angel. co